Manager of Outreach

 Sean Brathwaite has worked in the non-profit sector for over 20 years ago, starting in the iconic 401 Richmond St. building, which is of course Park People’s headquarters.
 Over his career, Sean has worked in the environmental, adult education, food security and retail sectors.
 Prior to Park People Sean worked for Canada World Youth, a national youth-focused organization assisting with the development of the Global Learner program.
 When not at work, Sean is busy organizing community events in Regent Park and volunteering at Square Circle, an organization serving youth in underserved areas.
 Sean is a founding member of the Friends of Regent Park and sits on Regent Park’s Social Development Plan Stakeholders Table.

 Natalie Brown is Park People’s new National Network Manager, leading Park People’s work with national and regional partners to deliver new and expanded programs across Canada.

 Natalie brings with her a strong background in project management, communications, and non-profit outreach.

 Before coming to Park People, Natalie spent five years at Toronto Community Housing, the largest social housing provider in Canada, where she led their internal communications program before taking on a role leading transformative projects for the organization.
 This work included designing and implementing a new eviction prevention program for social housing tenants.
-She was recently shortlisted for the 2016 City of Toronto Ombudsman’s award in recognition of her work on this project.
+She won the 2016 City of Toronto Ombudsman’s award in recognition of her work on this project.